 The next three doses went much quicker, albeit with the second dosage they were very watchful in case I got the scratchy throat again, which I did not.
 That second dosage took five hours and the third and fourth doses were about three to four hours each.

-Prior to giving me rituximab, I was given pre-meds about half an hour beforehand.
-The pre-meds are to offset any potential reaction you may have and they are 1) an antihistamine, usually Piriton, 2) paracetamol, and 3) a steroid, usually cortisone.
+Before giving me rituximab, I was given pre-meds about half an hour beforehand.
+The pre-meds are to offset any potential reaction you may have and they are (1) an antihistamine, usually Piriton, (2) paracetamol, and (3) a steroid, usually cortisone.

-Like any treatment, there are a number of potential side effects/reactions to rituximab.
-But the treatment is monitored very carefully, and is given very slowly, to make sure that if you do have any reaction they can spot it quickly.
+Like any treatment, there are several potential side effects/reactions to rituximab.
+But the treatment is monitored very carefully and is given very slowly, to make sure that if you do have any reaction they can spot it quickly.
 I understand it is standard practice for them to check your temperature, blood pressure, and heart rate every half an hour, and this is what they did with me.

 In 2010, I responded positively within a week of my first rituximab dose and my count went up from 34 to 119*.
 A week after that I got a rotten cold and my second dose had to be delayed for an extra week.
 Like with prednisolone, the rituximab does suppress the immune system, so you will be vulnerable to colds/flu/infections/viruses for about six months post-treatment.
 Make sure that you eat healthily and get plenty of rest to help your system as much as possible.